Best Things to Do in Cork

 Kiss the Blarney Stone!

-Cork city is full of interesting buildings, churches and retail shop.
+Cork city is full of interesting buildings, churches and retail shops.
 The city centre has some cool Irish pubs to check out too!
 If you like shopping you will love Cork city centre, there are loads of cool shops to check out.
-Patrick Street in Cork is the main and biggest street.
+Patrick Street in Cork is the main and biggest street in the city.

-Big brands like Marks and Spencers, Brown Thomas, Primark are all located don Patrick street.
+Big brands like Marks and Spencers, Brown Thomas, Primark are all located on Patrick street.
 Patrick’s street is a must-see while visiting Cork.

 Call into the English Market!